Texas Democrats are in their fifth week of exile, and grappling with the toll of an endless summer on the run

 Bowers said last week she asked a colleague what the best thing about Washington has been for him, and he told her it was FaceTiming with his wife.
 She’s vowed to spend more time with him.

 On the job front, Wu (one of only two Asian Democratic state representatives in the Texas) is a lawyer for juvenile delinquents and kids in foster care.
 He can’t move forward on certain cases because the paperwork has to be filed physically, and worries he’ll lose so much work he’ll miss his mortgage payment.
-“So it means that I can’t do what I need to do for the kids that I’m representing,” he said.
+“So it means that I can’t do what I need to do for the kids that I’m representing,” he says.
 “They’re just going to have to be patient and wait until I get back.”

-On the home front, he’s missing a summer with his two boys, ages 5 and 7, “which is the best time,” Wu said.
+On the home front, he’s missing a summer with his two boys, ages 5 and 7, “which is the best time,” Wu says.
 Wu had been sitting with the 5-year-old as he read a book by himself every night; now he’s worried he’ll fall behind.

-Other members, Wu said, have talked about how “their kids have started having some behavioral issues because of their absence.”
+Other members, Wu says, have talked about how “their kids have started having some behavioral issues because of their absence.”

 During an interview with CNN’s Erin Burnett a couple days after they got to Washington, Israel found herself getting choked up as she spoke.
 It was the night before her birthday, which was also supposed to be her wedding day.
 And her friends and partner of 26 years, Celinda Garza, were at a nail salon in Austin, having her bachelorette party without her.

 They had planned to get married on the Texas House floor, just six years after Israel had been a part of making same-sex marriage legal on that very same chamber.
 The symbolism was exciting.
-“It was a big deal,” Israel said.
+“It was a big deal,” Israel says.
 “You know, I’m a 57-year-old lesbian, proud Texan, and I’ve had a lot of friends get married that are in lesbian, gay couples and they flew to different places around the country as gay marriage became legal.
 But I was determined that I was going to get married in Texas.
 It’s a matter of pride.”

-When one of their friends, Rep. Gina Hinojosa, started throwing out ideas for ways they could get married in D.C., and even suggested she could ask Speaker Nancy Pelosi (D-Calif.) to officiate, “I used an expletive and I said no,” Israel said.
+When one of their friends, Rep. Gina Hinojosa, started throwing out ideas for ways they could get married in D.C., and even suggested she could ask Speaker Nancy Pelosi (D-Calif.) to officiate, “I used an expletive and I said no,” Israel says.
 “I said, ‘I don’t care if it’s Pope Francis who’s gonna marry us in D.C.
 We’re going to get married in Texas.’ ”

 Israel was also one of the six members who contracted the coronavirus — something she found out two days after her birthday (which, again, was supposed to be her wedding day).